Liskokuningas/databasemysqlexample/README.md

 }
 ....

 When the function `findAll` is called, it uses the `@Autowired` `jdbcTemplate` variable and executes a `SELECT` query.
-Query then returns the rows found and for each of them creates an instance of the `Employee` - class.
-Those are added to a list and returned to the calling party.
+Query then returns the rows found and for each of them it creates an instance of the `Employee` - class.
+Those employees are added to a list and returned to the calling party.
 Most of the work is done by `JdbcTemplate`.
-You need to just make sure that the `Employee` - class has a constructor matching the info fetch with a query and `rs.get<>` - methods. `Rowmapper` (doing the employees list for you) has methods like `getString`, `getDouble`, `getInt` and `getDate` that reflect the data received from database. +
+You need to just make sure that the `Employee` - class has a constructor matching the info fetch with a query and read using the `rs.get<>` - methods.

+NOTE: `Rowmapper` (doing the employees list for you) has methods like `getString`, `getDouble`, `getInt` and `getDate` that reflect the data received from database.
 For example if you have a datetime field in database, you probably better to use `getDate()` method instead of `getString()`.

 Now go back to the `MasterDetalView.java` - file in IDE: +